davidgilbertson/react-recollect/README.md

 As a result, these 'hints' are of no benefit as performance enhancing methods.

+To _answer_ the question: no you can't, sorry.
+See [Immutability problems](#immutability-problems) below for more details.

 ## Can I use this with `shouldComponentUpdate()`?

 Yes, but no, but you probably don't need to.